SamuelSwartzberg/flashcardifying_text_temp/inf/data-management/structured-data/databases/databases.md

 ##### ACID

+###### basics

 ACID is a set of properties that a database transaction should ideally have to guarantee data validity.
 ACID consists of atomicity, consistency, isolation, durability

+###### in detail

+Atomicity is that a database transaction will either succeed completely or fail completely.
+Consistency is that a database transaction will only result in valid database states (constraints etc.)
+Isolation is that concurrent database transactions will leave the database in the same state as sequential database transactions would have.
+Durability is that a completed database transaction will remain even after a system failure.

 A database type is a database implementing a data model of a certain data model type.